Quezler/glutenfree/mods/tiles-can-be-cut-pasted-over-deconstruction-order/README.md

 Does not work for blueprints in your library, place those in your inventory first, but honestly you'll likely be using cut paste anyways or you wouldn't really need this mod.

+This mod also cancels tile ghosts if you paste the already existing tile there over it. (just 2 more lines of code)